 By: Jessica Costello

-Do you think Pittsburgh makes it 10-0 this Sunday?
+What do you think, Steeler Nation?
+Do you think the limited fans will have an effect on the home-game record?
 Let us know what you think in the comments section below!